 How to place a guaranteed stop loss

 When you have the deal ticket up, click the box for a stop loss.
 Then you will be able to select where you want your stop loss to go.
 This could be in points or a price level.
 If a guaranteed stop loss is available for your selected market you will see a box to tick.
 This will also confirm how many points you will be charged.
+The following chart shows a Guaranteed stop loss (GSLO) example:

 Why use a guaranteed stop loss?